a-Digi-a/Obsidian/Data Types in Rust.md

 }
 ```

-We can extract the values from a tupole
+We can extract the values from a tuple two a

 ## The Array Type